ldfrancis/multi_agent_tennis/README.md

 CLIP_EPSILON = 0.2
 ```

-The experiment would continue running for several episodes till the agent achieves a score of 30 averaged over the last 100 episodes.
+The experiment would continue running for several episodes till the agents achieve a max score of 0.5 averaged over the
+last 100 episodes.

 ## Report
 A report containing the results can be found [here](report.md)